 UT Dallas’ mission is to continue research, teaching and public service despite potentially disruptive events.
-In order to achieve this capability, the UT Dallas Department of Environmental Health and Safety directs a comprehensive disaster management and continuity of operations program that incorporates elements of safety, disaster preparedness and recovery for all University units.
+In order to achieve this capability, the Office of Emergency Management and Continuity (OEMCP) Planning directs a comprehensive disaster management and continuity of operations program that incorporates elements of safety, disaster preparedness and recovery for all University units.

 Plan for the Unexpected

 Our work is vulnerable to unplanned events.
 Although UT Dallas hopes a disaster plan is never needed, we want to be prepared for unexpected events.
 A continuity plan describes:

 - How we might carry on our teaching, research and service functions under conditions of diminished resources: loss of space, equipment, IT infrastructure and/or people.

 - How we might resume these functions if they have been interrupted by an unplanned event.

 - How we can prepare: A good continuity plan will include a list of action items to limit our vulnerability, lessen damage and ease our recovery.

 The purpose of having a continuity plan is to ensure:

 - Services are resumed, e.g.: teaching, research and public service.